Bestial Devastation

 Bestial Devastation is an EP by Brazilian heavy metal band Sepultura, released in 1985 through Cogumelo Records.
 It is their first official release, and originally appeared alongside Overdose's Século XX as a split album.
 The EP's songs were later released as bonus tracks on the CD version of Morbid Visions.
+The EP, alongside Morbid Visions, was re-recorded by founding Sepultura members Max and Igor Cavalera under their band Cavalera in 2023.